telosnetwork/rng-oracle-bridge/README.md

 ### What is callback gas ?
 How do I know what value to pass ?

 The `callback_gas` variable contains the gas you estimate will be needed to call your `receiveRandom()` callback function in your own smart contract (ie: 21000).
+This is the maximum amount of gas that will be spent by the bridge when calling your contract.
+If your callback implementation asks for more gas, the transaction will fail.

 You can query the TLOS value to pass in your `request()` function call by calling the `getCost(uint callback_gas)` function.